Outdoor Leadership and Education B.S.

 The Outdoor Leadership and Education major is designed to provide the knowledge and necessary skills for individuals to design, facilitate, analyze, and assess a variety of outdoor experiential education programming in a variety of organizations and locations.
 OLE students develop transferable skills that apply to formal and informal education settings including national parks, natural science centers or museums, environmental policy organizations, and adventure-based learning outfitters.

-Students can select from three different concentrations in the major: Environmental Emphasis; Intra/Interpersonal; or Learning and Leadership.
+Students can select from four different concentrations in the major: Environmental; Experiential Training and Consulting; Intra/Interpersonal; or Learning and Leadership.

 The Outdoor Leadership and Education major utilizes principles, practices, and pedagogies of experiential education to design and facilitate group and individual development.
 Outdoor experiential education is based on active learning pedagogy and aims at supporting the growth, development, well-being, and agency of individuals, groups, and communities.